MattDiMu/gulp-sassvg/README.md

 # gulp-sassvg

 This plugin is currently under development.
-Feel free to write questions/contribute, but do NOT use in production yet!
+Feel free to [file issues/ask questions](https://github.com/MattDiMu/gulp-sassvg/issues), but do NOT use in production yet!

 # How to use